"Are You Planning To Keep Your Pet Rabbit or Guinea Pig Outdoors?"

 If you have a problem with foxes in your area then this is my recommended and preferred method.

-Contrary to popular belief, it’s neither cruel nor dangerous for a fox (or your pet rabbit or guinea pig) as it provides a short, sharp, harmless shock to the inquisitive nose of the intruder which will deter predators and keep your chickens where you want them.
+Contrary to popular belief, it’s neither cruel nor dangerous for a fox (or your pet rabbit or guinea pig) as it provides a short, sharp, harmless shock to the inquisitive nose of the intruder which will deter predators and keep your pets where you want them.

 Studies have shown that a single shock is all that is needed for it to act as a psychological barrier and that it is very unlikely that once shocked a fox will try to dig under or jump over a fence, even if they can easily clear the top of it (such as with electric poultry netting which is only one metre high) so it’s probably the most effective way to your pets.